wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 The ability to spoof messages coming from the Core Bridge would pose a serious threat to the integrity of the system, as it would trick the Guardians into minting or unlocking funds on the destination chain without a corresponding deposit on the source chain.

-In order to mitigate this attack, the Transfer Verifier is designed to cross-reference core bridge messages against the token bridge's activity.
-If there is no token bridge activity that matches the core bridge message, the Guardians will have the ability to respond to a potentially fraudulent message, such as by dropping or delaying it.
+In order to mitigate this attack, the Transfer Verifier is designed to cross-reference core bridge messages against the Token Bridge's activity.
+If there is no Token Bridge activity that matches the core bridge message, the Guardians will have the ability to respond to a potentially fraudulent message, such as by dropping or delaying it.

 # Detailed Design

-The overview section described an abstract view of how the token bridge, core bridge, and Guardians interact.
+The overview section described an abstract view of how the Token Bridge, core bridge, and Guardians interact.
 However, different blockchain environments operate heterogeneously.
 For example, the EVM provides reliable logs in the form of message receipts that can easily be verified.
 In contrast, Sui and Solana do not provide the same degree of introspection on historical account states.
 As a result, the Transfer Verifier must be implemented in an ad-hoc way using the state